thanhtvt/thanhtvt.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Thanh Tran, an AI Resident at [FPT Software AI Center](https://fpt-aicenter.com/), under the supervision of [Dr. Van Nguyen](https://scholar.google.com/citations?user=rJe1704AAAAJ) and [Prof. Son Hy](https://scholar.google.com/citations?user=JiKBo6UAAAAJ).
-Before that, I obtained my B.S. degree in Computer Science from [University of Engineering and Technology, Vietnam National University](https://uet.vnu.edu.vn/en/).
+I am Thanh Tran, an AI Research Engineer at [FPT Software AI Center](https://fptsoftware.com/services/digital-technologies-and-platforms/artificial-intelligence), under the supervision of [Dr. Van Nguyen](https://scholar.google.com/citations?user=rJe1704AAAAJ) and [Prof. Truong-Son Hy](https://scholar.google.com/citations?user=JiKBo6UAAAAJ).
+Before that, I obtained my B.S. degree in Computer Science from [VNU University of Engineering and Technology](https://uet.vnu.edu.vn/en/).
 I used to intern at [VinBigData](https://vinbigdata.com/en), working on Automatic Speech Recognition.

 My research interests focus on audio and speech synthesis, particularly their generation from other modalities like visual data and text.
 I also have experience in AI for Science, with three papers and one workshop published in the field of protein design.

-My attached [CV](https://drive.google.com/file/d/1Mjxk8YIONCFAnrC91v3so-6BRHOg-2YW/view?usp=sharing) (*last updated: 2025 Aug*).
+My attached [CV](../images/ThanhTVT_Resume.pdf) (*last updated: 2025 Oct*).

 # 🔥 News
 - *2025.05*: 🎉 One paper is accepted at **Interspeech 2025**!